 About Old Gods

 To dig.
 To seek and find.
 To follow and serve.
-To keep this dark and bloody land for ourselves and our masters.
+To keep this dark and bloody land for themselves and their masters.

 Old Gods is set in an alternate or shadow Appalachia.
 Our stories pass through hundreds of years of its history.
 This world feels eerily similar to the hills and hollers we’ve grown up with, but there are some tell-tale differences.
 The names of towns and counties may be altered.
 Historical events slide forward or backward in time.

 The characters depicted in this podcast are fictional.
 Any resemblance to actual persons is purely coincidental or the will of darker forces that we do not understand.

 Co-Creator • Writer • Voice of the Narrator and Countless Others

 Steve Shell grew up in Wise County, Virginia right by Bear Creek Reservoir on top of Coeburn Mountain.
 For 29 years Steve lived and wrote in those mountains while completing two BAs at the University of Virginia's College at Wise in mass communications and English literature.
 Steve has been fixated on the occult and supernatural happenings since childhood and has been called a Devil Worshipper enough times to prove it.
 Steve currently lives in Asheville, North Carolina where he taught high school English for sixteen years and was a host and main stage performer for The Moth StorySLAM from 2015-2020.
 Steve was nationally ranked slam poet for a long time and also does really nerdy stuff like playing in the Society for Creative Anachronism where he studies and teaches medieval bardic traditions and produces The Knowne World Bardcast, a podcast focused on the music and oral traditions of medieval reenactors.

 Co-Creator • Writer • Voice of Deeley Hubbard, Miss Lavinia, and Babylon